-Understanding the process makes the entire experience less confusing and less scary and puts you in a better position to let the court know what your needs are.
+Understanding the process makes the entire experience less confusing and puts you in a better position to let the court know what you need.
 Juvenile courts started over 100 years ago in Chicago, Illinois, because people recognized that needs of kids were not being met in the adult court.
 Every state in the United States now has a juvenile court system.

-Types of Cases Filed in Juvenile Court in Nebraska - 1.
-Child welfare cases generally filed against parent(s) when the state believes a child is being abused or neglected; and - 2.
+Types of Cases Filed in Juvenile Court in Nebraska:

+- 1. Child welfare cases generally filed against parent(s) when the state believes a child is being abused or neglected; and - 2.
 Juvenile justice cases are filed when the State believes a kid has broken the law.
-Juvenile court hears status and delinquency cases.